🔖

 Code: GOV · Company: US Government · Discount: Per diem · Region: US

-If asked for proof, bring: Employee ID, badge, or pay stub.
+Proof of eligibility to bring if asked: Employee ID, badge, or pay stub.

 Traveler Reports